nvim-tree/nvim-tree.lua/CONTRIBUTING.md

 make style
 ```

-You can automatically fix `CodeCheck` issues via:
+You can automatically fix style issues using `CodeCheck`:

 ```sh
 make style-fix